About early child development

 ‘Development’ means changes in your child’s physical growth.
 It’s also the changes in your child’s social, emotional, behaviour, thinking and communication skills.
 All of these areas of development are linked, and each depends on and influences the others.

-In the first five years of life, experiences and relationships stimulate children’s development, creating millions of connections in their brains.
-In fact children’s brains develop connections faster in the first five years than at any other time in their lives.
+In the first 5 years of life, positive experiences and warm, responsive relationships stimulate children’s development, creating millions of connections in their brains.
+In fact, children’s brains develop connections faster in the first 5 years than at any other time in their lives.
 This is the time when the foundations for learning, health and behaviour throughout life are laid down.

 Babies are born ready to learn, and their brains develop through use.
-Stimulating and caring environments with lots of different activities give children plenty of ways to play, develop and learn, and lots of chances to practise what they’re learning.
+Stimulating and caring environments with plenty of different activities give children many ways to play, develop and learn, as well as many chances to practise what they’re learning.

 Relationships: the foundation of child development

 Children’s relationships affect all areas and stages of their development.
-In fact, relationships are the foundation of child development.
+In fact, nurturing relationships are the foundation of healthy child development.

-Through relationships, your child learns vital information about their world.
-For example, your child learns whether the world is safe and secure, whether they’re loved, who loves them, what happens when they cry or laugh, and much more.
+Through warm, responsive relationships, your child learns vital information about themselves and their world.
+For example, your child learns that they’re loved, safe and secure.
+They also learn about what happens when they do things like cry, laugh or ask questions.

-Your child also learns by seeing relationships among other people – for example, by seeing how you behave with other family members.
+Your child also learns by seeing relationships among other people – for example, by seeing how you behave with other family members or friends.
 This learning is the foundation for the development of your child’s communication, behaviour, social and other skills.

 Your child’s relationship with you is one of the most important relationships in their life.
-Relationships with other family members, carers, including early childhood educators, and other children are also very important for child development.
+Relationships with other family members, carers, early childhood educators and other children are also very important for your child’s development.